qbitkit/qbitkit/README.md

 * Status:
     * Active development as of December 16th
 * Health:
-    * Yellow (unhealthy)
+    * Green (healthy)
-    * nearing minimum viable product stage
+    * Preparing for v1.0.0 (stable)
-    * while there's theoretically enough of `qbitkit` working at this point, core features are still missing or underdeveloped.
+    * Code examples needed
-    * extensive testing will still be necessary prior to public release
+    * Extensive testing will still be necessary prior to public release